 Let us have a look at the 9 best practices of university fundraising to help you raise more funds for your university and students.

 Communication seems to be the key to everything, and university fundraising is no exception.

-Your communication should be down to earth and focused on the donor, not your university.
-Here’s how King’s College London phrased it:
+Your communication should be down to earth and focused on the donations and the beneficiaries, not your university.
+Here’s how Thomas More University phrased it: